sorin-ionescu/prezto/container-README.md

 recursively (v.gr for modules with extenral dependencies)

-Keep in mind that the containers created in this fashion are ephemeral, so anything you write on the contain'ers filesystem will be lost, unless you remove the `--rm` option like so:
+Keep in mind that the containers created in this fashion are ephemeral, so anything you write on the containers filesystem will be lost, unless you remove the `--rm` option like so:

 ```bash